mwarddev/tripps_treasures/README.md

 View the SEO keywords and phrases brainstoming session [here](readme_images/seo_keywords.pdf).
 The highlighted words and phrases ranked higher in a Google search and so were used in the site.
 The footer contains links to the site owner's [Facebook Business page](https://www.facebook.com/business/pages) ![facebook pages](readme_images/facebook_pages.png) and [Etsy](https://www.etsy.com/uk/?ref=lgo) page. ![Etsy](readme_images/etsy.png)

+On site build completion a sitemap.xml file was generated using [xml-sitemaps.com](www.xml-sitemaps.com).
+This enables search engines to find searchable content easily on the site and increase the site's standings in web searches.
+To make the site GDPR compliant, a robots.txt file was created to restrict access for search engines to parts of the site that contain customer information.

 ### Marketing
 In the footer of every page, site visitors can find a link to sign up to to The Tripp's Treasures newsletter.
 ![newsletter](readme_images/newsletter.png)